eaardal/cheatsheets-and-snippets/CLI tools/WGET.md

 WGET

 Download and unpack to current working directory.
-The wget option -O specifies a file to which the documents is written, and here we use -, meaning it will written to standard output and piped to tar and the tar flag -x enables extraction of archive files and -z decompresses, compressed archive files created by gzip.
+The wget option -O specifies a file to which the documents is written, and here we use `-`, meaning it will written to standard output and piped to tar and the tar flag `-x` enables extraction of archive files and -z decompresses, compressed archive files created by gzip.

 wget -c {url}.tar.gz -O - | tar -xz